Azure/autorest.typescript/test/integration/generated/mediaTypesWithTracing/README.md

 ### MediaTypesWithTracingClient

-`MediaTypesWithTracingClient` is the primary interface for developers using the mediaTypesWithTracingClient library.
+`MediaTypesWithTracingClient` is the primary interface for developers using the mediaTypesWithTracing client library.
 Explore the methods on this client object to understand the different features of the mediaTypesWithTracing service that you can access.